awsdocs/aws-security-hub-user-guide/doc_source/finding-aggregation-update.md

 # Updating the cross\-Region aggregation configuration<a name="finding-aggregation-update"></a>

-You can update the cross\-Region aggregation configuration to change the linked Regions for the current aggregation Region\.
+You can update the cross\-Region aggregation configuration to change the linked AWS Regions for the current aggregation Region\.
 You can also change whether to automatically aggregate findings, insights, control statuses, and security scores from new Regions\.

 When you stop aggregating data from a linked Region, Security Hub does not remove any existing aggregated data from the aggregation Region\.